Awayume/github-pr-tasklist-checker/README.md

 ```

   - multiple
-  Allow to choose more than one.
+  Allows to choose more than one.
   ```markdown
   - [ ] <!-- Choice,multiple --> Task title
   - [ ] <!-- Choice,multiple --> Task title